valentinradu/Helm/README.md

 ✅ lightweight, expressive and easy to use

+✅ deeplinking ready

-✅ deeplinking and snapshot testing ready
+✅ snapshot and model based testing ready

 ✅ built for all Apple platforms

 ✅ zero 3rd party dependencies

+✅ well documented

+✅ expressive errors

 ✅ fully tested